fuzzylogicxx/fuzzylogic/posts/2020-03-02-david-heinemeier-hansson-software-contrarian-corecursive-podcast.md

 tags: [link, rails, ruby, DHH, work, SPA]
 linkTarget: "https://corecursive.com/david-heinemeier-hansson-software-contrarian-transcript/"
 ---
 Since November 2019 my day job has involved working on a “Majestic Monolith” coded in Ruby on Rails.
-I really enjoyed this conversation with Rails’ creator in which he raises some really interesting points including finding a programming language that speaks to you; why single page apps and microservices are not for him; and how our working days have too many interruptions.
+I loved this conversation with Rails’ creator <abbr title="David Heinemeier Hansson">DHH</abbr> in which he speaks with great passion and makes interesting points about finding a programming language that speaks to you; why single page apps and microservices are not for him; and how our working days have too many interruptions.
 ---